MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 At MYOB we've been improving our graduate programme for software developers.
 Today I would like to share some of the insights we've gained over the last few years around a practice I call technical mentorship.

-## Who am I and how do I fit in
+## How do I fit in

 I have a software development background with a strong value placed on XP principles.
 For the last few years I've been guiding our graduate academy at MYOB.
 The academy is where employ less experienced software practitioners and through a strucutred learning and mentorship programme intentionally grow their capability.
+I cover a bit around the evolution of the structure of the programme in a [previous post](http://blog.markpearl.co.za/Evolving-graduate-programme-for-software-developers).

 ## Mentorship is a key pillar in the programme